MayurGPatel/TwitterAnalysis/README.md

 FOR USE:
-run main.py and enter a file for your tweets, and a file for your keywords. sentiment_analysis.py is where all of the happiness scores are computed.
+run main.py and enter a file for your tweets, and a file for your keywords. sentiment_analysis.py is where all of the happiness scores are computed. tweets.txt and keywords.txt are included to test the program.